Chaffetz avoids re-election battle, eyes Utah governor race

 Chaffetz, who breezed through four re-election campaigns, has faced mounting criticism in recent months for declining to investigate President Donald Trump and likely would have faced a bruising primary and general election battle in 2018.

+Chaffetz said Thursday that he may not even finish the two-year term that started four months ago.
+The 50-year-old said in a text: "My future plans are not yet finalized but I haven't ruled out the possibility of leaving early.
+In the meantime I still have a job to do and I have no plans to take my foot off the gas."

-The 50-year-old said in his announcement Wednesday that he has "no ulterior motives," is healthy and wasn't worried about his chances.
+He said in his announcement Wednesday that he has "no ulterior motives," is healthy and wasn't worried about his re-election chances.
 Instead, the five-term congressman said he wants to spend time with his family, return to the private sector and potentially run for Utah governor.

 "I'm trying to leave the door open for possibilities down the road," Chaffetz said in an interview on KSL Newsradio.

-Chris Karpowitz, co-director at Brigham Young University's Center for the Study of Elections and Democracy, said Chaffetz's decision to bow out after 2018 is somewhat surprising but eases the path for a governor's race.
+Chris Karpowitz, co-director at Brigham Young University's Center for the Study of Elections and Democracy, said Chaffetz's decision to bow out is somewhat surprising but eases the path for a governor's race.

 "This is a decision to avoid what could have been an embarrassing defeat that would have hurt his prospects in the future," Karpowitz said.

-If Chaffetz runs for Utah governor, however, he won't necessarily be the front-runner, Karpowitz said.
+If Chaffetz runs for governor, he won't necessarily be the front-runner, Karpowitz said.

-He's expected to face a stiff challenge from potential GOP candidates that include the state's popular lieutenant governor, Spencer Cox, and Josh Romney, a Salt Lake City-based real estate developer and son of Mitt Romney.
+He could face stiff challenges from potential GOP candidates that include the state's popular lieutenant governor, Spencer Cox, and Josh Romney, a Salt Lake City-based real estate developer and son of former Republican presidential candidate Mitt Romney.

 Chaffetz's announcement came on the heels of surprisingly strong showings by Democrats in races in Georgia and Kansas and fundraising reports that showed he was being outraised by a Democratic challenger, though it's unlikely the GOP will lose the seat.